 The beauty of this Lazy Day Chinese Chicken Salad is that you can use either chicken or leftover turkey from Thanksgiving.
 If you chose to use chicken, a huge time saving trick is to bake the chicken breasts the day before and refrigerate them over night.
+You can also use Air Fryer Boneless Chicken Breasts as well!
 It will make prep time so much faster.
+Simply delete the chipotle seasoning and smoked paprika in the air fryer chicken breast recipe and and 1 teaspoon of Chinese spice.
 The salad dressing takes about 7 mins to make and to prep the veggies is another 7 to 8 mins.
 In about 15 minutes you will have a satisfying, full of flavor meal with a ton of nutrition.

 This particular recipe does not use the crispy noodles and because of that, it becomes gluten free and low carb.
 I have found using whole roasted almonds a great substitute if you absolutely need that crunch.
 The other element that is different about this recipe is the powdered organic ginger.
 I love the taste of fresh ginger.
 To be completely honest, if I had to peal and grate the ginger on a tired or extra busy day, there is a good chance I would skip the salad all together.
 I have found having powdered ginger on hand makes this salad so much faster and I still love the taste.
 If you want to pump up the nutritional density even more add spinach, broccoli sprouts, carrots and cilantro.